Age-Adjusted D-dimer Calculator

-Elevated D-dimers might be a sign of a Deep Vein Thrombosis.
+Elevated D-dimers might be a sign of a Deep Vein Thrombosis process.
 A physician may suspect DVT if there's a correlation between laboratory test findings, reported symptoms, and the state of the patient.
-A diagnosis of DVT can only be made after performing a compression ultrasonography test to confirm the presence of clots in the patient's veins.
+A diagnosis of DVT can be made only after performing a compression ultrasonography test to confirm the presence of clots in the patient's veins.
 Lower limbs are the most common location of the thrombus.
-The leg involved in the pathological process is usually swollen, tender, painful, and reddened.
+The leg involved in a pathological process is usually swollen, tender, painful, and reddened.

 DVT may progress to a more severe condition such as Pulmonary Embolism.
-In sporadic cases may result in stroke, where the anatomy is unfavorable.
+In sporadic cases with unfavorable anatomy, it may even result in a stroke.

 Pulmonary Embolism (PE) diagnosis

-To calculate the probability of PE, we can use many different methods: the Revised Geneva Score, or the Wells Rule.
-Your doctor will need a CT scan to confirm the diagnosis.
+To calculate the probability of PE, we can use many different methods: Revised Geneva Score calculator, or the Wells Rule calculator.
+Your doctor will need the CT scan to confirm the diagnosis.
 Low levels of D-dimers may be helpful to rule it out.

-P.S.
-Have you ever wondered how big your lung capacity is?
+PS Have you ever wondered how big is your lung capacity?